json-api/json-api/format/index.md

 The server **MAY** apply default sorting rules to top-level `data` if request parameter `sort` is not specified.

+> Note: This section applies to any endpoint that responds with a resource collection as primary data, regardless of the request type.

 ### Pagination <a href="#fetching-pagination" id="fetching-pagination" class="headerlink"></a>

 A server **MAY** choose to limit the number of resources returned in a response